Tuesday's Scottish Gossip

 Neil Lennon would be interested in a return to Easter Road to replace Lee Johnson as Hibernian boss.
 (PLZ)

-Former Easter Road player Stuart Lovell reckons Hibernian could make a move for Fleetwood Town boss Scott Brown, who started his career with the club.
+Former Easter Road player Stuart Lovell thinks Hibernian could make a move for Fleetwood Town boss Scott Brown, who started his career with the club.
 (Sky Sports via Football Scotland)

 Nick Montgomery is being considered for the Hibernian job after winning the Australian title with Central Coast Mariners.
 (Daily Record)